-A lot of the North Carolina waterfalls are concentrated in Transylvania, Jackson, Macon, Swain, and Haywood counties, but there is another nice grouping in the area where the Blue Ridge Parkway runs near Mitchell, McDowell, Avery, and Burke counties.
-If you are planning a first trip to the area to visit waterfalls, I recommend staying near or in Brevard in Transylvania County and exploring from there.
+On this page I've tried to list the areas that have groupings of waterfalls to help you in planning a trip to this area.
+Above is a map of the western NC counties which may be of some help, but to really plan a trip you should order Kevin Adams' excellent waterfall map so you have everything laid out in front of you.
+A lot of the North Carolina waterfalls are concentrated in Transylvania, Haywood, Jackson, Macon, and Swain counties, but Transylvania County has the most by far.
+There is another nice grouping of falls in the area where the Blue Ridge Parkway runs near Mitchell, McDowell, Avery, and Burke counties.
+If you are a family planning a first trip to the area to visit waterfalls, I recommend staying near or in Brevard in Transylvania County and exploring from there.
 There are more waterfalls in this area than you could possibly visit in a week's time and you are only a very few miles from upstate South Carolina where you will find many more waterfalls.
-The closest waterfalls to the Triangle and Triad areas of North Carolina are in Hanging Rock State Park.
-A little farther away are the waterfalls in the Wilson Creek area, and even farther are the ones around Brevard.
-If you live in or around Charlotte, the Brevard area or Wilson Creek area would be good places to begin your explorations.
+The closest waterfalls to the Triangle and Triad areas of North Carolina are in Hanging Rock State Park which is north of Winston-Salem.
+A little farther away are the waterfalls in the Wilson Creek area north of Morganton in Burke and Caldwell counties.
+If you live in or around Charlotte, the Brevard area, Polk County, or Wilson Creek area would be good places to begin your explorations.

 WARNING!!!
 Wet rocks are very slippery and people fall to their deaths from waterfalls every year!
 If you visit them, please be careful and use common sense!
 Do not climb rocks around the waterfalls and do not ever cross a stream at the top of a waterfall.
 There are also many species of rare plants near some of these waterfalls, living in and near the spray areas of the falls.
 Please be very careful not to trample vegetation while exploring any falls!